Alanoudh/drlnd-Navigation/README.md

 3 - turn right.
 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+## Getting Started
+To start working on your local machine follow these steps:
+1- Clone this repository.
+2- Download the environment from one of the links below.
+You need only select the environment that matches your operating system:
+  Linux: click here
+  Mac OSX: click here
+  Windows (32-bit): click here
+  Windows (64-bit): click here

+3- Place the downloaded file in the folder you cloned this repo to and unzip (or decompress) the file.
+4- Create a Python environment for this project.
+5-Activate that environment and install needed dependencies

+## Files
+1- Navigation.ipynb
+  Contains the whole project, every thing is clearly illustrated there 2- dqn_agent.py
+  The agent implementation
+3- model.py
+  The deep learning model